rayandasoriya/100DaysOfCode/README.md

 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to returning the least number of moves to make every value in A unique.
 Refer to Day52/Problem 1.pdf for more information regarding the problem.

+## Day 53
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to return whether an increasing subsequence of length 3 exists or not in the array.
+Refer to Day53/Problem 1.pdf for more information regarding the problem.